 It’s important to note that the Canadian government is currently debating incorporating new holidays to its calendar, including National Aboriginal Day and National Day of Remembrance and Action on Violence against Women.
 Moreover, many Canadians enjoy celebrating many yearly ‘non-holiday’s include Coffee and Ice Cream Days!

-If reading about these holidays and special days has created some interest in Canadian society and its people, be sure to see The Language Galley’s Canadian Culture elective as well as our various General and Business English courses at our Toronto school.
+If reading about these holidays and special days has created some interest in Canadian society and its people, be sure to see The Language Galley’s Canadian Culture elective as well as English for Work course at our Toronto school.
 Studying there will give you a chance to be immersed in Canadian culture and its many great traditions.